 The Reebok 510 Indoor Cycle has a lot of great features.
 It comes with a heavy flywheel, steel construction, continuous resistance, padded seat and a console.
 In our review we look at how the bike measures up in giving you the workout you want for many years to come.

-It does have a lot going for it – with a console that monitors your heart rate with the heart rate strap included, a 48 lbs flywheel for making sure the riding motion is natural and feels fluid, it has continuous resistance that you increase or decrease to the amount of
+It does have a lot going for it – with a console that monitors your heart rate with the heart rate strap included, a 48 lbs flywheel for making sure the riding motion is natural and feels fluid, it has continuous resistance that you increase or decrease to the amount of intensity you want by turning the tension knob.

 It is fully adjustable.
 The handlebars and seat are able to be adjusted vertically and horizontally to get it to fit many different heights and body shapes properly.